caraya/personal-blog/content/blog/ai-apps-with-gemini3-langchain-and-langserve.md

   const response = await model.invoke("What is the capital of France?");
   console.log(response.content);
 }
+main().catch(console.error);
 ```

 ## Summary

-* Gemini 3 integrates seamlessly via the gemini-3.0-pro model string.
+* Gemini 3 integrates seamlessly using the gemini-3.0-pro model string.
 * Structured Output with Zod is the industry standard for reliable data parsing.
-* LangServe connects Python-heavy AI logic to TypeScript frontends.
+* LangServe connects Python-heavy AI logic to TypeScript frontends efficiently.
-* External APIs remain safe when using the "Query Builder" pattern for parameters.
+* External APIs remain secure when you use the Query Builder pattern for parameter management.
-* Multi-Provider Support lets you switch models by simply instantiating a different class.
+* Multi-Provider Support allows you to switch models by instantiating different classes.